Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 There are a few good ways to pay for things in Japan.

 - Credit Card – Visa and Mastercard are accepted in most places, but not everywhere.
-We used our credit cards whenever we could because Visa and Mastercard will always get the best available exchange rate.
+We used our credit cards whenever we could because Visa and Mastercard always get the best available exchange rate.
 Look for the Visa or Mastercard logos to know where they are accepted.

 Search “yen to USD” online to convert yen amounts to U.S. dollars at the current exchange rate.
 This was a handy tool before and during our trip.